DoDAO-io/defi-lending-and-borrowing-course/generated/questions/compound.md

 ##### What is the liquidator required to do in a liquidation event?
 How are they incentivized?

-- [x]  The protocol requires the liquidator to seize collateral and repay the loan like it was their own loan
+- [ ]  The protocol does not liquidate bad loans, it instead takes the collateral and starts earning interest on it
-- [ ]  The collateral can be bought at a discounted price by the liquidator using their base token, which can be sold at a higher price for a profit
+- [ ]  The protocol requires the liquidator to seize collateral and repay the loan like it was their own loan, the collateral can be bought at a discounted price by the liquidator using their base token, which can be sold at a higher price for a profit
-- [ ]  The protocol just requires the liquidator to call the liquidate function, for this, the liquidator is rewarded in base tokens
+- [x]  The protocol just requires the liquidator to call the liquidate function, for this, the liquidator is rewarded in base tokens
 - [ ]  The protocol liquidates bad loans on its own, there is no need for liquidators

 Hint: NoHint